-- Test of English Language as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or Duolingo English Test that is no more than two years old is required for applicants whose native language is not English.
+- Test of English Language as a Foreign Language (TOEFL), the International English Language Testing System (IELTS) or Duolingo English Test to be reported through official channels and has not expired for applicants whose native language is not English.

 Successful applicants to the INI also typically have: